 There is a difference between whey and casein proteins.
-As we elaborate on the differences between both proteins, I will recommend a particular time frame for both proteins.
+As I elaborate on the differences between both proteins, I will recommend a particular time frame for both proteins.

-20 amino acids make up 1 complete protein.
-11 are nonessential of which our body naturally produces.
-The other 9 amino acids are essential and we would need to obtain them through food or supplementation since the body does not produce them on its own.
+Twenty amino acids make up one complete protein.
+Eleven are nonessential, of which our body naturally produces.
+The other nine amino acids are essential, and we would need to obtain them through food or supplementation since the body does not provide them on its own.

-Increases the 4 primary anabolic hormones after digestion (see my previous blog post)
+- Increases the four primary anabolic hormones after digestion (see my previous blog post)

-Foods that involve whey proteins can be eggs, chicken, or fish.
+Whey proteins through food can be eggs, chicken, or fish.

 Casein protein is primarily found in milk, cheese, or beef.
 This protein has a slower digesting value than whey protein.
-The reason for this is because these amino acids have more of a prolonged amino acid ingestion.
+The reason for this is because the amino acids have a prolonged amino acid ingestion.

 Before you go to sleep, I would recommend casein proteins.
 The reason you want casein protein after your training is finished or before you go to sleep is that your body will be at rest for a prolonged period.
-Since the body is at rest, and casein protein has extended digestion into the muscles that need recovery, this is when having casein protein is most critical.
+Since the body is at rest, and casein protein has extended digestion into the muscles that need recovery, this will be more optimal.

 If you have any additional questions, email me: email@example.com